hkroger/zipkinpoc/README.md

 # To run everything

-Run this in a separate window:
+Run this.
+It will start Zipkin + Kafka + Cassandra:

 	./run_zipkin.sh

-And in another this.
+In another console run this.
 This will create another instance of Cassandra accessible in the port 9043 (normally Cassandra uses 9042):

 	./run_app_cassandra.sh